Section 01

 | 2025-11-30 | 4 |

-Linear scale, not log.
-The 4× magnitude is the story; compressing it defeats the point.
-The week after Nov 13 wasn’t a steady return-to-normal glide.
-Nov 14 cleared another 915 approvals; Nov 15-16 fell to 101 and 20 (weekend); the rest of the month ran at or above typical pace.
+The week after Nov 13 was not a steady return-to-normal glide.
+Nov 14 cleared another 915 approvals.
+Nov 15–16 fell to 101 and 20 (weekend).
+The rest of the month ran at or above typical pace.
 The backlog went out the door on the first two days.

 (7(a), 2025-09-01 through 2025-11-30, n=11,775, daily 7(a) approval counts; shutdown Oct 1 – Nov 12 = 43 days, 0 approvals)Chart C